soodoku/tldr/summaries/29_patient_care_under_uncertainty.md

 * Guidelines disagree with one other
 * Clinicians Observe more traits + more info. about patient pref.
+	- e.g., CVD doesn't condition on obesity, etc.
 * Methodological underpinnings are shot
-* Doctors may be better
+* Doctors may be better than what the evidence suggests
-	* no experiment on CGG vs. discretion
+	* no experiment on CPG vs. discretion
-	* compare point prediction than intervals
+	* existing lit. compares point prediction than intervals
-		- yes/no implies > .5 or < .5 so you could compare wider bounds
+		- yes/no in binary decision Leimplies > .5 or < .5 so you may want to compare wider bounds

 #### Methodological Underpinnings